 Freeze drying is a method of food preservation that involves removing moisture from the food.
 This process prevents bacteria, mold, and other microorganisms from growing on the food and keeps it safe to eat for longer periods of time.
 Freeze drying also helps preserve the flavor and texture of foods.

 The most common way to freeze dry food without a machine is by using your freezer.
-Chop up your chosen food into bite-sized slices or chunks and then rinse them water.
+For best results, use a deep freezer set to very low temperatures, as it helps achieve better dehydration.
+Chop up your chosen food into bite-sized slices or chunks and then rinse them with water.
+Make sure the food is frozen to a solid ice state before starting the freeze-drying process, as this is important for proper sublimation.

-Place the item you want to freeze dry on a tray in single layers (make sure not overstack them), then place it in your freezer until completely frozen solid (usually 2 to 3 weeks– make sure to monitor the freezing process).
+Place the item you want to freeze dry on a tray in single layers (make sure not to overstack them), then place it in your freezer or deep freezer until completely frozen solid (usually 2 to 3 weeks– make sure to monitor the freezing process).
+Testing for doneness involves checking if food changes color and whether it has any ice crystals or moisture remaining.

 When the freeze-drying process is complete, carefully remove your food and securely store it in an airtight container or bag.